Gallon: A unit of volume. A U.S. gallon has 231 cubic inches or 3.785 liters.

 Ground-Water Discharge: Ground water entering near coastal waters which has been contaminated by landfill leachate, deep well injection of hazardous wastes, septic tanks, etc.

-Gully Erosion: Severe erosion in which trenches are cut to a depth greater than 30 centimetres (a foot).
+Gully Erosion: Severe erosion in which trenches are cut to a depth greater than 30 centimeters (a foot).
 Generally, ditches deep enough to cross with farm equipment are considered gullies.